 The current economic climate is generating a change in the business sector, as well as in the private one.
-In December 2015, the number of owner occupiers who have taken out housing credit went up by 0.7%, making the total increase over the year 6.8%; that’s the highest increase since December 2010.
+In December 2015, the number of owner-occupiers who have taken out housing credit went up by 0.7%, making the total increase over the year 6.8%; that’s the highest increase since December 2010.
 However, the other side of the coin – house investment loans – had a minimal increase of just 0.3%.
 What does this tell us?
-That what were once investment loans are now business loans.
+We discuss Business Loans vs Investment Loans and how the borrowing climate is changing.

 Business loans are on the rise – what does that say for start-ups?

-Corporate credit increased 0.5% in the same month of December, which makes the year to year increase 6.3%.
-Obviously, this benefits the business sector, and it demonstrates that if companies are taking out business loans, then business is going well.
-This type of loans can also be very helpful for start-up businesses who may find that applying for them in 2016 can lead to their success.
+Corporate credit increased by 0.5% in the same month of December, which makes the year to year increase of 6.3%.
+Obviously, this benefits the business sector, and it demonstrates that if companies are taking out business loans, then the business is going well.
+This type of loan can also be very helpful for start-up businesses who may find that applying for them in 2016 can lead to their success.